-This will include information security policies, high level file plans, records retention, destruction and archive policies, data protection (including data sharing) and patient confidentiality policies.
+This will include information on security policies, file plans, records retention, destruction and archive policies, data protection (including data sharing) and client confidentiality policies.

 - Estate management - Charging regimes and policies

 Details of any statutory charging regimes should be provided.
 Charging policies should include charges made for information routinely published and clearly state what costs are to be recovered together with the basis on which they are made and how they are calculated.